 The hospital comptrollers called the DEA's investigation "routine" partially due to the fact that they treat 26,442 "unique" patients.

 It makes sense.
-Veterans come home from war with battle bounds, large and small, pretty much unimaginable.
+Veterans come home from war with battle wounds, large and small, pretty much unimaginable.
 So we understand their need for pain relief through an opioid regime.
 And remember Backers, like you, these pills are provided by a doctor and then hopefully taken as prescribed.

 Flash forward to May 23, 2017.